Master of Science — Nurse Practitioner Track Degree Program

 - Official transcripts from each institution attended (submitted on-line through CASPA website)

 Admission is competitive.
 Students applying for the M.S. — Nurse Practitioner Track must complete a Centralized Application System for Physician Assistants (CASPA) application and meet selection criteria.
 Following that process, a select pool of qualified applicants will receive an invitation to apply for UC Davis graduate admissions.
 All invited applicants must meet UC Davis graduate admissions requirements.
-Applications are now closed for summer 2014 classes.
-Online applications for summer 2015 will open in spring 2014, please check back for details.
 Click here for more on the application process.

 Nurse practitioner prerequisites